-Yes, these emails will look like dead ringers for genuine emails from someone you know or expect mail from - HMRC, your bank, even a department within your own company - and they not only look like the real deal, but the email address may be a very close copy too.
+Yes, these emails will look just like genuine emails from someone you know or expect messages from - HMRC, your bank, even a department within your own company.
+And they not only look like the real deal, but the email address may be a close copy too.